madhavcodeer/Lung_AI/README.md

 ### Deployment Guide
 For detailed deployment instructions, see [DEPLOYMENT.md](DEPLOYMENT.md)

-## 📝 Resume Description (ATS-Friendly)

-> Developed a lung cancer detection model using ResNet and InceptionV3 achieving 92% accuracy.
-Processed 10,000+ CT images from the LIDC-IDRI dataset using augmentation & normalization.
-Implemented using TensorFlow & Keras with evaluation via F1-score (0.91) and ROC-AUC (0.93).
-Deployed using Flask for real-time inference.

 ## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.